Usual01/small_projects/README.md

 # small_projects
-A joint project by miracle and peterher the simple logical games in this repo are simply to intimate user with the syntax of languages at a basic level
+A project by michael peter

+the simple logical games in this repo are simply to intimate user with the syntax of languages at a basic level